mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 ## Limit feedback on repeated patterns

 If there's a repeated pattern, don't flag it every single time.
-It's trickier
+As discussed in the [previous section](#start-high-level and-work-your-way-down), there is a cost

 ## Give notes based on principles, not opinion